Offensively-Defensive/Blue-Team-Portfolio/physical-security-reports/default-pin-vestibule-breach.md

 ## 📝 Executive Summary

 While entering work one afternoon, I discovered that the main vestibule of a healthcare facility could be accessed using a common default keypad code: `1234`.
-The entrance typically requires a security guard to buzz in visitors or staff.
+The entrance typically requires a security guard to buzz in visitors or staff, or for authorized personnel to enter a code.
 However, the guard was temporarily away, and the keypad accepted a default PIN—granting full access into the facility without screening.
 This observation highlights significant risks in physical access control, default credentials, and reliance on human presence.

 ---